AlexaBF/AlexaBF/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋, My name is Alexa
-#### I am currently studying software engineer
+#### I am currently pursuing a B.S. in Computer Science and Technology
 ![I am currently studying software engineer ](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm a developer interested in
+I'm a developer interested in using technology to make a

-Skills: KOTLIN /

 - 🌱 I’m currently learning about XR technologies